-- (a) The parties agree that a joint occupational health and safety committee will be established for Belkin House and be governed in accordance with the provisions of the Industrial Health and Safety Regulations made pursuant to the Workers Compensation Act.
-The Committee will consist of an equal number of employer and union representatives. - (b) The Occupational Health and Safety Committee will meet once a month at a time mutually agreed upon by the Chairs.
+(a) Richmond House will comply with the requirement to have a Health and Safety Policy and Program, including provision for a union health and safety representative.

+(b) The Occupational Health and Safety Committee will meet once a month at a time mutually agreed upon by the Chairs.
 Employees shall not suffer any loss of pay for the time spent attending meetings of the Committee during regular working hours.
 Every effort will be made to schedule meetings within regular hours.
 In the event meetings cannot be scheduled within regular hours, it is understood that no overtime pay will apply to hours spent in Occupational Health and Safety meetings.

-- (c) An employer representative and a union representative shall alternate in presiding over the meetings. - (d) The Committee shall have the power to make recommendations to the parties on the following: - (1) Workplace Health and Safety Issues; and - (2) Workplace Health and Safety Training Programs for employees. - (e) Minutes of the Committee meetings, approved by the union and employer co-Chairs: - (1) will be transcribed by the Alternating Chair and distributed to committee members; - (2) will be circulated and discussed at Management Team Meetings; - (3) will be responded to in writing by the Employer or the employer designate.
+(c) An employer representative and a union representative shall alternate in presiding over the meetings.

+- (d) The Committee shall have the power to make recommendations to the parties on the following: - (1) workplace health and safety issues; and - (2) Workplace Health and Safety Training Programs for employees. - (e) Minutes of the Committee meetings, approved by the union and employer co-Chairs: - (1) will be transcribed by the Alternating Chair and distributed to committee members; - (2) will be circulated and discussed at management team meetings; - (3) will be responded to in writing by the Employer or the employer designate.